misterwalter/Diplomatic-Immunity/2_Lost_in_the_City.md

 ---

 After a day of cramped quarters and otherwise pleasant sailing, the ship came to dock at Chs'oh.
-At the time, Chs'oh was a lively port city, famous for it's radiant architecture.
+At the time, Chs'oh was a lively port city, famous for its radiant architecture.
 From the slips to the skyline, everything was made of carefully fitted polished stone of every imaginable color.
 The city itself was prosperous, and in typical council fashion, the abundant wealth was spread amongst the people, who paid their dues in labors or prayers at their own discretion.

 Captain Psychrus discretely lead the survivors through a few city blocks to an administrative center, where they were divided into three groups.
 The crew of the CS Boldness was interviewed in one are, the Cholandrans in another, and the away team in a small courtyard at the center of the building a few stories up.